Maleficent (film): Plot

-As Maleficent and Aurora attempt to leave, Stefan and his guards ambush them.
-Maleficent transforms Diaval into a dragon to help her, but both are subdued.
-Meanwhile, Aurora finds Maleficent's caged wings and releases them.
-They fly to Maleficent and reattach themselves, but Stefan continues fighting.
-Maleficent carries him to the top of the highest tower; unwilling to kill him, she announces the fight is over and tries to leave him there.
-He tackles her from behind, dragging them both off the tower.
-Maleficent opens her wings to save herself, causing Stefan to lose hold and fall to his death.
+As Maleficent, Aurora, and Diaval attempt to leave, Stefan and his guards ambush them.
+Maleficent transforms Diaval into a dragon, but both are subdued.
+Aurora finds and releases Maleficent's caged wings, which reattach themselves to Maleficent, allowing her to fight back.
+Maleficent drags Stefan to the top of a tower; unwilling to kill him, she announces the fight is over and leaves, but Stefan tackles her from behind, dragging them both off; she saves herself with her wings, while he loses hold and falls to his death.

-With King Stefan gone, Maleficent returns the Moors to its former glory, and gives away her position to Aurora, who is crowned queen of the Moors, uniting the two kingdoms.
-Phillip also comes to visit them.
+With Stefan gone, Maleficent brings down the thorn wall, returns the Moors to their former glory and crowns Aurora their new ruler, uniting the two kingdoms.
+Aurora also starts a relationship with Philip.